 Wipe Warmer– It’s debated, but I like having one.
 Having warm wipes for a newborn is pretty important unless you want a screaming baby in the middle of the night.
 As time goes on, you wont need it anymore so you’ll just have to turn it off and use it as a convenient and cute place to store wipes on top of the dresser.

 MAM Orthodontic Pacifiers– These are the ONLY pacifiers that I will even say one good thing about.
-I hate all other pacifiers with a deep firey passion.
-I tried the cute little ones with the animal hanging off of it and my son usually just gnawed on the arm of the elephant, I tried the ones that are supposed to be breastfeeding friendly and they would just pop out of my baby’s mouth in two seconds.
+I hate all other pacifiers (that I tried) with a deep fiery passion.
+You know those cute little ones with the animal hanging off of it?
+My son usually just gnawed on the arm of the elephant and they did me no favors.
+I tried the ones that are supposed to be breastfeeding friendly and they would just pop out of my baby’s mouth in two seconds.
 These ones were the only ones that made my little guy happy, I would recommend buying a few…like two for the diaper bag, two for the house, and two for the car/stroller.
 Just sayin’.
 Also, there are sizes.
 So if you want to be extra prepared, register for a couple larger sizes too.

 Lovey– Any lovey will do, but this is one that I liked and that I gifted to a friend whose son loved it too.
 I swear, I think that having a lovey made crib sleeping, weaning off breastfeeding, and weaning off the pacifier easier for my son.
 Having a lovey to snuggle with made it easier to give other things up.
 I never had to do any traditional sleep training because we gradually just started taking things away (like the pacifier) and handing him his lovey instead.
 It’s basically just a small blanket with a soft stuffed animal on an end.
 In my opinion, it is an absolute MUST.